Types of Invoice Discounting

 Customer Handles Own Collections (CHOCs)

-The customer handles their own collections (CHOCs) is sometimes also called CHOCCs (customer handles own credit control).
+The customer handles their own collections (CHOCs) sometimes also called CHOCCs (customer handles own credit control).
 This is a product where the customer undertakes all their own credit control activity, but the involvement of the discounter is disclosed to the customers.
-This can put the discounter in a more secure position such that they may be able to offer this product to customers that might not qualify for a confidential product.
+This can put the discounter in a more secure position such that they may be able to offer this product to customers who might not qualify for a confidential product.

 A shadow sales ledger is normally maintained by the discounter.